 I have tried using the manual setting too, and it came out slightly worse, I wasn’t quite sure what I was doing!
 So, this is something I need to work on, and will continue to practise with.
 Is it that important that this machine can be used to make latte art?
 No I don’t think so personally; having said that though, I can see that others are doing this with this exact machine, so it’s annoying me that I can’t, but I do realise that it’s only my second day using the machine, and I’ve only made a total of maybe 12 or so coffees with it, so I can’t expect to be an expert at Latte art just yet.

 By the way, I’ve discovered that the auto steaming option to froth milk, makes fantastic hot chocolate, and for this reason I think the kids may miss this machine even more than I do when we have to give it back!

-Made another espresso this morning, tasted incredible.
-I’ve no doubt that these espressos are on a par with the espresso I’d get by going to the local chain coffee shop by the way, such as Costa or Starbucks, but I don’t believe that they would be quite comparable with an espresso or espresso based coffee I’d get at an independent specialty coffee shop, using freshly roasted and expertly selected beans, and made by an experienced Barista who fully understands exactly what they’re doing at every step of the process from selecting the beans to texturing the milk.
+Having said that, I’m not saying that the coffee I’m making with this machine would be comparable with an Espresso or Espresso based coffee I’d get at an independent specialty coffee shop, using freshly roasted and expertly selected beans, and made by an experienced Barista who fully understands exactly what they’re doing at every step of the process from selecting the beans to texturing the milk.

 I think I might be getting somewhere with the milk texturing.
 My son pointed out to me (annoying when your kids know more than you!) that since the foam that makes the latte art, comes at the end of the pour, surely the problem is that I was starting out with too much milk.
 So I tried with less milk, and while I still won’t win any awards with my Latte art, I’m making progress ;-).